-- 3. The Contributions percentage share of will be based on the type of medical plan the bargaining unit members toward University cost will be based on plan choice and will elects to participate in (PPO or HDHP) and shall be deducted over 24 pay periods. - 3.4.
+- 2. The Contribution percentage share of the bargaining unit members toward University cost will be based on plan choice and will be deducted over 24 pays. - 3.
 Through the duration of the November 13, 2020 November 12, 2023 collective bargaining agreement, the contribution percentage share for bargaining unit members will remain: